CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 }
 ```

-This time we have a difference in that we have defined a parameter num in the function declaration of `convertToPercentage`.
+This time we have a difference in that we have defined a parameter `num` in the function declaration inside parentheses after the function name `convertToPercentage`.
 In our current mental model, a function call means going to `convertToPercentage` and running the code inside the function.

-🔑 We can now update the model and say if we have a parameter then we declare a variable called num first and assign it a value of the input that was passed to the function
+We can now update the model and say if we have a parameter then we declare a variable called num first and assign it a value of the input that was passed to the function

 ```mermaid